 The gastronomy of the Terres de l’Ebre region has traditionally held a remarkably important place in the hearts of the people

-The dinner table is a good place to start to discover a region.
-The Terres de l’Ebre region is synonymous with high quality products, as it generates Ebro Delta ingredients and other delights that cannot be found anywhere else in the world, such as eels, elvers and oysters, that take their unique flavour from the special combination of saltwater and freshwater.
+The food is a good place to start to discover a region.
+The Terres de l’Ebre region is synonymous with high quality products, as it generates ingredients and other delights that cannot be found anywhere else in the world, as in Ebro Delta, such as eels, elvers and oysters, that take their unique flavour from the special combination of saltwater and freshwater.

 The cuisine of the Terres de l’Ebre region reflects its history and the influences of the cultures have spent time here, of which there are many.
 In short, it demonstrates the richness of the varied and impressive natural environment.